awslabs/amazon-timestream-tools/sample_apps_reinvent2021/python/README.md

 --region us-east-2 \
 --skip_deletion false
 ```
+Note: If skip_deletion is true then ScheduledQuery resources (s3 buckets, iam role, timestream scheduled-query etc) needs to be deleted manually.

 ### Run example to create scheduled query that fails on execution and generates an error report
 ```